nina-mir/CSC317-assignments/assignment-3/README.md

 #### Deliverables: A PDF report with two screenshorts

 > [!IMPORTANT]

-> each screenshot needs to be on a single page.

-> the total number of pages for this report is 2.
+> Each screenshot needs to be on a single page.
+The total number of pages for this report is 2.

+**Make sure your report's first page has your NAME and STUDENT ID in the header.**

+After finishing each of the above two courses, you need to take a screenshot of the course repo that you forked earlier in each assignment.
+Each screenshot needs to have your name as the contributor to that repo clearly visible.
+Refere to the following screenshot for an example, please.